(This is the second part of a four-part guide to meaningful work. If you've stumbled here by accident, go to the first part.)

 It's a pain to have these in our current work, but, naturally, some portion of them will be from this quadrant.

-Maybe you don't like doing paperwork, but still have to do the bare minimum like to send out invoices every month.
+Maybe you don't like doing paperwork, but still have to do the bare minimum like sending out invoices every month.
 If your work consists mostly of this quadrant, you should change that as quickly as possible.

 Don't enjoy but good at